raizen74/aws-sysops/README.md

 - A customer-initiated reboot of a primary doesn't trigger automatic failover.
 Other reboots and failures do trigger automatic failover

 **Memcached**
+- A Memcached cluster can have from 1 to 20 nodes

 With Amazon ElastiCache Memcached engine you cannot modify the node type.
 The way to scale up is to create a new cluster and specify the new node type.

+`Evictions` occur when memory is over filled or greater than the maxmemory setting in the cache, resulting in the engine selecting keys to evict in order to manage its memory. -> Add more nodes, will provide more memory for storing the frequently used data and should lower the eviction count metrics
 ## S3
+- `s3:ListBucket` action must be allowed at the **bucket level**, not object level.
 - A `503 service unavailable error` is most likely caused by too many requests coming in within a very short period of time
 - You can retrieve 10 GB of your **Amazon S3 Glacier** data per month for free.
 - You cannot enable **default encryption** on objects, you enable it at the **bucket level**.